The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime

-provided that $2\bar{E}^2-1 \neq0$ and $a\neq0$.
-We see that, all the terms in $D_2$ except $-1$ and all the terms in $D_3$ describe corrections (or improvements) to the classical Newtonian orbits.
-It is remarkable that, unlike the other spacetime parameters ($a$, $Q$ and $M$), the effect of the NUT parameter on the Newtonian orbits can be seen as the improvement where the NUT parameter contributes at least at the order $u^2$ (and the higher orders).
+In this sense, looking at the orbit equation (\ref{newtonian_3}), one can see that all the terms in $D_2$ except $-1$ and all the terms in $D_3$ describe general relativistic corrections (or improvements) to the classical Newtonian orbits.
+It is remarkable that, unlike the other spacetime parameters ($a$, $Q$ and $M$), the effect of the NUT parameter can be explicitly seen as the general relativistic correction (improvement) to the classical Newtonian orbits, where the NUT parameter contributes at least at the order $u^2$ (and the higher orders).